SeaQL/seaql.github.io/SeaORM/docs/04-generate-entity/05-newtype.md

 ## Wrapping `Vec<T>` (backend generic)

-You can also define a backend-generic `Vec<T>` field by serialize / deserialize the object to / from JSON:
+You can also wrap a `Vec<T>` field by serialize / deserialize the object to / from JSON.
+This is a backend-generic way of supporting array types across databases.

 ```rust
 use sea_orm::entity::prelude::*;